taikoxyz/ecosystem-wallet/usage-examples/wagmi-nextjs/README.md

 # Taiko Wallet Wallet with Next.js

-This example showcases how to use the Taiko Wallet Wallet react SDK inside a [Next.js](https://nextjs.org/) application.
+This example showcases how to use the Taiko Wallet react SDK inside a [Next.js](https://nextjs.org/) application.

 ## Local Development
 1. Install dependencies